 - 385,800 unemployment insurance beneficiaries as of October 2020, down 43% from 676,300 beneficiaries in September.

 - 84% of unemployment claims have been filed by residents of boroughs outside of Manhattan.

 - 240 business licenses were issued in October, up 15% from 209 licenses issued in September.

 - The number of new business licenses has increased for five consecutive months and is up 314% since May.

 - However, issuances are down 51% from 485 licenses issued during October 2019.

 Note: Includes licenses issued by the NYC Department of Consumer and Worker Protection.

-- Bus ridership declined at the beginning of September due to the resumption of fare collection beginning Aug.
+- Bus ridership eclipsed 1.04 million on Nov.
+20, down from 1.16 million on Oct.
+14, the highest level since the resumption of fare collection beginning Aug.
 31.

 Bridges and Tunnels

-- Vehicles traveling via MTA-operated bridges and tunnels totaled 848,000 as of Sept.
-17, down 9% from the same day a year ago.
+- Vehicles traveling via MTA-operated bridges and tunnels totaled 843,100 on Nov.
+20, down 14% from the same day a year ago.